Virtual reality on your smartphone

 Augmented reality devices

 The Google Glass is a pair of smart glasses.
 This is also called a head-mounted display which is shaped like eyeglasses.
 Data is projected on the glasses and therefore, it allows you to see data without looking away from your usual viewpoint.
+Microsoft Hololens and the new Magic Leap go further: they scan the environment to match perfectly data projected and the environment.

 Another option is to use your smartphone as an augmented reality device.
 You can point the camera of your smartphone into the real world, and on your screen you will partly see the real world, but with an overlay of additional data.